AqeelMuhammad/Image-DownSampling-Processor-Design/README.md

 ## About The Project

-This repository includes all the project files related to the development of a `Custom processor in Verilog HDL` for image downsampling.
-The project was done by a team of 4 undergraduates at the Department of Electronic and Telecommunication Engineering, University of Moratuwa, Sri Lanka.
-It was done as a pratial fulfillment of the requirements of UOM's EN3030 Circuits and Systems Design module.
+* This repository includes all the project files related to the development of a custom processor in Verilog HDL for image downsampling.
+* The project was done by a team of 4 undergraduates at the Department of Electronic and Telecommunication Engineering, University of Moratuwa, Sri Lanka for UOM's EN3030 Circuits and Systems Design module.

-The primary objective of this project was to design a Microprocessor and a CPU (Central Processing Unit) which can downsample a given `256x256` greyscale 8-bit image and generate correct results.
-The coding was done using Verilog Hardware Description Language (HDL).   `Xilinx Vivado` was used as the analysis and synthesis tool for the design of the processor and for the simulation of Verilog HDL designs.
+* The primary objective of this project was to design a processor which can downsample a given `256x256` greyscale 8-bit image.
+The coding was done using Verilog Hardware Description Language (HDL).
+* `Xilinx Vivado` was used as the analysis and synthesis tool for the design of the processor and for the simulation of Verilog HDL designs.

 |*Original Image*|*Filtered Image*|*Down Sampled Image*|
 |:----:|:----:|:----:|